apluslms/a-plus-rst-tools/README.md

   answer, and the latest draft is automatically restored if the student leaves the exercise page and comes back later.
   A draft does not count as a submission and does not affect grading.
 Autosave can also be enabled for the entire course in conf.py.
+* `disable-duplicate-check`: If set, do not display a confirmation dialog when attempting to submit identical/duplicate answers to a questionnaire.

 The contents of the questionnaire directive define the questions and possible instructions to students.